 Keep the following guidelines in mind when playing near or on the ice:

-- Lakes undergoing aeration projects to minimize fish kills from severe winter conditions often have areas of open water and thin ice.
+- Look for signage warning of thin or weak ice on lakes undergoing aeration projects to minimize fish kills from severe winter conditions as they often have areas of open water and thin ice.
+Lakes undergoing aeration projects to minimize fish kills from severe winter conditions often have areas of open water and thin ice.
 These lakes are considered potentially hazardous to the public and are required to have highly visible

 signage stating the dangers.

 - Beware of ice near the inlet and outlet of streams and avoid ice near open water.
 Always be extra cautious on the river and stream ice.
 Ice can vary in thickness and strength from area to area because of temperature, water current, springs, snow cover, and time of year.

 - Never walk on ice that is less than 10 cm (4 in.) thick and do not drive on ice that is less than 30 cm (12 in.) thick.
 When in doubt, don't do it.